meks007/sickbeard_mp4_automator/README.md

 Misc changes
 --------------
+* Config-files specified using -c or --config must be located within the application and cannot be stored outside the application directory.

 * Threads setting removed as it is deprecated and completely removed on newer ffmpeg versions

 * Access to autoSettings.ini is unified: